aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

         }
 ```

-Lastly add the following code to the [collect-to-cleanse PySpark Glue job on Line 194](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_collect_to_cleanse.py#L194) to handle ETL executions initiated by the trigger file.
-Specifically, we want to load the entire folder in which the trigger file exists, and otherwise load individual files for all other executions.
+Lastly, add the following code to the [Collect-to-Cleanse AWS Glue job on Line 194](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_collect_to_cleanse.py#L194) to handle ETL executions initiated by the trigger file.
+This change ensures that you load the entire folder in which the trigger file exists, and otherwise load individual files for all other executions.

 ```python
     elif ext.lower() == '.parquet' or ( 'parquet' in input_spec and args['base_file_name'].startswith('_') ):